Gorky Park (novel): Plot

-Arkady and Irina become lovers after admitting their mutual attraction, but Arkady is convinced that she knows about Osborne's connection with the three victims, except she believes that Osborne has helped Valerya and Kostia to defect to America, with their friend Kirwill, a radical anti-Soviet, hoping to claim a publicity victory for having facilitated their escape.
-To convince Irina that Valerya is dead, Arkady sets up a situation in which he is going to show her Professor Andreev's reconstruction, even though by this point the reconstruction has been destroyed by Renko's higher-ups.
+Arkady and Irina become lovers after admitting their mutual attraction.
+Still, Arkady is convinced that she knows about Osborne's connection with the three victims, except she believes that Osborne has helped Valerya and Kostia to defect to America, with their friend Kirwill, a radical anti-Soviet, hoping to claim a publicity victory for having facilitated their escape.
+To convince Irina that Valerya is dead, Arkady sets up a situation in which he will show her Professor Andreev's reconstruction, even though, by this point, Renko's higher-ups have destroyed it.
 The ruse works, and she admits that her friend is dead rather than have to look at the reconstructed head.

-Despite being born into the nomenklatura himself, Arkady exposes corruption and dishonesty on the part of influential and well-protected members of the elite, regardless of the consequences.
+Despite being born into the nomenklatura himself, Arkady exposes corruption and dishonesty of influential, well-protected members of the Soviet elite, regardless of the consequences.
 This rebounds on him when his own superior, Iamskoy, and his best friend, a lawyer named Misha, are both revealed to be working with Osborne.
-Arkady flees a meeting with Misha before a gang of killers arrive, but is too late to prevent Iamskoy from appropriating the reconstructed head and destroying it.
+Arkady flees a meeting with Misha before a gang of killers arrives, but is too late to prevent Iamskoy from appropriating the reconstructed head and destroying it.

-Arkady confronts Osborne at gunpoint as he is about to leave the country, but Osborne informs him that Iamskoy has already kidnapped Irina, and if Arkady lets Osborne go and rushes to the university campus, he might be just in time to save her.
-Arkady does so, killing Iamskoy and Osborne's chief henchman, but suffering a near fatal stomach wound.
+Arkady confronts Osborne at gunpoint as he is about to leave the country, but Osborne informs him that Iamskoy has already kidnapped Irina; if Arkady lets Osborne go and rushes to the university campus, he might be just in time to save her.
+Arkady does so, killing Iamskoy and Osborne's chief henchman, but suffering a near-fatal stomach wound.

-He recuperates in the custody of the State, being regularly interrogated by the KGB and watched over by his old antagonist, KGB Major Pribluda.
-In spite of his weakened state, Arkady laughs when he realizes from his interrogators' questions that Iamskoy was himself a high-ranking KGB officer, planted as a spy in the militsiya, and his superiors were badly embarrassed to find that he betrayed them to help Osborne.
+He recuperates in the KGB's custody, being regularly interrogated and watched over by his old antagonist, KGB Major Pribluda.
+Despite his weakened state, Arkady laughs when he realizes from his interrogators' questions that Iamskoy was himself a high-ranking KGB officer, planted as a spy in the militsiya, and his superiors were badly embarrassed to find that he betrayed them to help Osborne.

-Months later, Arkady is brought before a KGB General who confirms what Arkady already suspected: that Kostia Borodin (an expert hunter) and Valerya helped Osborne to trap and smuggle live sables - the only high-quality fur-bearing animal on which the Soviet Union enjoys a monopoly - out of Russia.
+Months later, Arkady is brought before a KGB General who confirms what Arkady already suspected: that Kostia Borodin (an expert hunter) and Valerya helped Osborne to trap and smuggle live sables – the only high-quality fur-bearing animal on which the Soviet Union enjoys a monopoly – out of the country.
 They believed Osborne would help them defect in exchange, but instead he killed them.
-Now, after several months of negotiations, Osborne has agreed to return the sables in exchange for Arkady being released and brought to America.
+Now, after several months of negotiations, Osborne has agreed to return the sables in exchange for Renko's release and being brought to the United States.